 Helen qualified as a social worker in 1991 and took up a teaching role in the University of Stirling’s Faculty of Social Sciences in 2008.
 She currently leads on the Permanently Progressing research study, which is tracking the progress, experiences and outcomes of over 1,000 care experienced children in Scotland as they grow up.
 As well as her professional experience, Helen also brings her personal experience of adoption to the Board.

-Core to Helen’s practice, teaching, and research is the belief that children and young people’s experiences and voices need to be at the centre of what people do, and she feels privileged to be part of The Promise Oversight Board.
+Core to Helen’s practice, teaching, and research is the belief that children and young people’s experiences and voices need to be at the centre of what people do, and she feels privileged to be part of The Oversight Board.

 Iain is the founder and Chair of MCR Holdings, MCR Foundation and MCR Pathways.
 A Glasgow-born entrepreneur whose career has taken him internationally, he has led the turnaround and transformation of 18 organisations and is a trusted adviser to over 100 others.

 Experienced in leading change in large organisations and in setting up three businesses, Iain has a track record in helping develop successful teams and individuals to realise their full potential.

 Setting up his charitable foundation in 2006, Iain now works as founder and as a volunteer with MCR Pathways’ transformational mentoring and talent development programme, to help reach every care experienced young person across the country.
 Its plan is to ensure that young people are defined by their talents and potential, never by their circumstances.

 Jasmin comes from a Community Learning Development background and works in education within Glasgow City Council.
 She has a strong passion for supporting young people to overcome barriers and achieve their full potential.